 The National Stuttering Association’s motto: If You Stutter, You’re Not Alone, is what our local support groups are all about!
 For many, NSA chapter meetings are the first time they have ever talked about stuttering with other people who stutter.
-Local support groups are a proven way to build self-confidence, practice speaking in a safe environment, and explore new ways to cope with stuttering.
+Local support groups are a proven way to build self-confidence, practice speaking in a safe environment and explore new ways to cope with stuttering.
 Chapter meetings are open to adults who stutter, parents/significant others/friends of stutterers, speech-language pathologists (SLPs), and anyone that wants to learn more about stuttering.
 If you don’t see a chapter in your area and are interested in starting one, or if you have any further questions regarding our Adult Chapters, please contact our Adult Programs Chair, Tom Scharstein.

-NSA Family Chapters
+NSA Family Programs

-Support Groups come in three varieties
+Support Groups come in five varieties

 NSAKids groups are designed for young children who stutter (age 7-12) and their parents.

-TWST (Teens Who Stutter) groups are designed for teenagers (age 13-18) who stutter and their families.
+TWST (Teens Who STutter) groups are designed for teenagers (age 13-18) who stutter and their families.
 Teen groups help adolescents who stutter meet others who have faced similar challenges in their lives.